-SRC FY24 Goals
+SRC FY25 Goals

-- Host more pop ups in the Southland to raise recovery awareness. - Increase opportunities for recovery for underserved and under-resourced populations and communities including people of color, youth, older adults, LGBTQI+, south suburban/rural, veterans and people with disabilities. - Identify health disparities in high-risk and vulnerable populations and ensure equity for recovery support services through partner agencies (i.e., UMARC as our RCO). - Expand awareness about best practice models that help recovery providers and advocates implement holistic, self-care strategies to improve recovery outcomes. - Re-establish SRC's in-person Recovery Conference to increase recovery awareness. - Re-establish SRC's in-person, monthly ROSC Council meetings periodically during the year.
+- Host more pop ups in the Southland to raise recovery awareness. - Increase opportunities for recovery for underserved and under-resourced populations and communities including BIPOC, youth, older adults, and the LGBTQIA+ community. - Identify health disparities in high-risk and vulnerable populations and ensure equity for recovery support services through partner agencies (i.e., UMARC as our RCO). - Expand awareness about best practice models that help recovery providers and advocates implement holistic, self-care strategies to improve recovery outcomes. - Re-establish SRC's in-person Recovery Conference to increase recovery awareness. - Re-establish SRC's in-person, monthly ROSC Council meetings on a quarterly basis. - SRC will amplify the voices of those in recovery by bringing back its newsletter and "upping" its social media presence (especially during the upcoming holiday season).
+This allows their stories to inspire others and helps foster resilience and hope in recovery.